Loathe fascism? Then don’t be a health supremacist

 Covert health supremacism can be more slippery and take many forms.
 It can come in the form of institutional discrimination, exclusion, covid minimising, and micro-aggressions.
 Think of the public health officials who presented as positive and reassuring the observation that those who got seriously ill or died from covid are mostly those with pre-existing health conditions — as if the illness or death of a person would somehow matter less, just because they had diabetes?
 Or think of voices that say “If you haven’t had covid by now, you don’t have any friends” — presupposing that anyone trying to avoid getting infected with a SARS is a social outcast.

-Other examples of covert health supremacism: when an employer forces its employees to come into the office without measures to protect against infection.
+Other examples of covert health supremacism: when an employer forces their employees to come into the office without measures to protect against infection.
 When a volunteer group is unwilling to facilitate alternative forms of access to its monthly meetings.
 When a friend circle drops you because your insistence on masks and meeting outdoors is ‘no longer fun’.
 Or what about the general vibe that the pandemic is over, even though we know that transmission is high, long covid is rife, that vaccine efficacy seriously wanes over time, and that treatment for long covid is currently still unavailable.
 All of these tacitly, but unmistakably, communicate a clear health supremacist sentiment: ‘If you think you might not be able naturally to withstand covid, perhaps you should not be here at all.’

 Maybe the most performative form of everyday health supremacism during the pandemic has been the irrationally strong resistance to mask-wearing in many European countries.
 This apparent aversion to masks continues to baffle me every day.
 Masks are a simple and generally effective measure to help protect others and mitigate the spread of an airborne virus.
 The fact that so many treat the minimal inconvenience of wearing a mask as infinitely more important than the protection it offers to others, when they know that some really require that protection, shows that they regard those who seek such protection against covid as inferior.
 But it doesn’t stop there.
 Not wearing a mask is not enough.
 The mask refusal needs to be actively, visibly performed: people who wear masks need to be called out and humiliated, looks need to be given, eyes need to be rolled.
 The existence of people who, for whatever reason, take the risk of covid seriously seems intolerable to the mask refuser.